 The most remarkable aspect of Bremby's decision was that he based it solely on the carbon dioxide that the proposed coal burning would emit.

-"I believe it would be irresponsible to ignore emerging information about the contribution of carbon dioxide and other greenhouse gases to climate change and the potential harm to our environment and health if we do nothing."
+As reported in the New York Times and on the front page of the Washington Post, Bremby declared:"I believe it would be irresponsible to ignore emerging information about the contribution of carbon dioxide and other greenhouse gases to climate change and the potential harm to our environment and health if we do nothing."

 Were administrators like OSU President Ed Ray listening?